GithubUser11011/TextWordCount/README.md

 I also chose to create a class that handled most of the functionality.
 This eliminates duplicate coding and creates single failure points that are easier to debug.
 It also makes using the functionality in later programs a lot easier.

+### Update
+After I had all of that designed out, I fought and fought with scope issues while reading in files asynchronously.
+I had to scrap the class and pull the data in functions.
+I had to hack a couple of things because I spent so much time in the weeds of asynch file reading but I'll go back when I have time and do it properly.